Storm Music

 Storm Music is a 1934 novel by the English author Dornford Yates (Cecil William Mercer).
 It was first serialised in Woman's Journal (December 1933 to April 1934, illustrated by Forster) and Woman's Home Companion (December 1933 to May 1934, under the title Bright With Peril, illustrated by Frederick Chapman).

 Plot

 John Spencer (narrator) witnesses the burial of a murdered servant.
 Spencer identifies the man's employer as Lady Helena, tells her of the murder, and becomes her lover.
 A criminal gang attempt to steal the gold bullion secreted in the cellar of her home, the castle at Yorick.

 Background

 This was another variation on Mercer's old theme of a castle with treasure.
-Mercer's autobiographer AJ Smithers, writing in 1982, suggested that “the faithful knew what they were buying without bothering to look at it".
+Mercer's biographer AJ Smithers, writing in 1982, suggested that “the faithful knew what they were buying without bothering to look at it".

 Critical reception

 Once again, the critics approved and the novel sold well.